hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.20.1: Added Free trial activation support for PRO features.
+* 1.20.2: Added bulk AI generation section for images and videos content.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.20.2 =
+= Updated: 24.05.2026 =
+* **Added:** Bulk AI generation section for images and videos content.
+* **Improved:** Edit images and videos in a custom popup instead of the Media Library.
+* **Improved:** Display limit reached message for AI generations.
+* **Improved:** All separate AI content generations are now based on image analysis instead of title.
+* **Fixed:** Contact Us popup.

 = 1.20.1 =
 = Updated: 18.05.2026 =
 * **Added:** Free trial activation support for PRO features.